bcarlborg/personal-site/src/blog/my-gnu-make-study-guide/content.md

 ### ✏️ Simple Variable Assignment

-- Make supports variables as a way to make writing rules cleaner, allowing for reused strings between rules.
+- Make supports an entire little programming language, and what would a programming language be without variables.
-- The basic syntax for variable assignment is as follows.
+- The basic syntax for variable assignments in make is as follows:

 ```
 variable_name=variable_value